100+ IT policies at your fingertips, ready for download | ZDNet

 Crafting an effective IT policy can be a daunting and expensive task.

 You could spend hours writing it yourself, but consider how much your time is worth.
-The average salary of an IT Director/Manager in the U.S. is about $100,000 (depending on geographic location, company, education, etc.).
-Over a year, that salary breaks down to about $48 per hour.
-If it takes you one work day to write an IT policy, that single policy cost you $384 ($48 x 8 hours).
+The average salary of an IT Director/Manager in the U.S. is over $130,000 (depending on geographic location, company, education, etc.).
+Over a year, that salary breaks down to about $62 per hour.
+If it takes you one work day to write an IT policy, that single policy cost you $496 ($62 x 8 hours).

 Don't have time to write a policy?
-You can pay a consultant hundreds of dollars to create one for you or buy a single policy online for $25, $50, or more.
-You may even be able to find a handful of policies bundled together, but these packages can cost over $500.
-There is a better way.
+You can pay a consultant hundreds of dollars to create one for you, but there's a better way.

-Subscribe to ZDNet and TechRepublic's Tech Pro Research and for less than what it would cost to create a single policy, you get access to over 100 ready-made IT policies.
-Just download a policy template and customize it to fit your company's needs.
+Download one from TechRepublic Premium, ZDNet's sibling CBS Interactive site.
+For less than what it would cost to create a single policy, TechRepublic Premium subscribers get access to over 100 ready-made IT policies.
+Just need one or two policies?
+We've got you covered.
+You can also purchase individual policies if that's what you need.

+Once you download one of our a policy templates, you can customize it to fit your company's needs.
 Here's a sample of the policies in our library.

 IT policy template downloads